Confor southeast region event

 Kent Renewable Energy at Discovery Park tour of biomass plant

 In conjunction with Defence Infrastructure Organisation (DIO), Landmarc Support Services Ltd. and Euroforest, Confor and the ICF are pleased to invite you to their June field meeting.
-The focus of the meeting will be on how these woodlands, infected with ash die-back, are being managed to provide a “safe place to train” for the military alongside forestry operations – taking due regard for health and safety and what our future intentions for these woodlands are, in terms of site clearance, planting and regeneration.
+The focus of the morning meeting will be on how these woodlands, infected with ash die-back, are being managed to provide a “safe place to train” for the military alongside forestry operations – taking due regard for health and safety and what our future intentions for these woodlands are, in terms of site clearance, planting and regeneration.
 The afternoon will start with a presentation by Katharina Schwanda on the Austrian experience of ash die-back and in particular the impact of Honey Fungus and followed by a tour of the Kent Renewable Energy biomass plant.